Do plastic surgery and filler change people’s style essences?

 In the above makeup, her face looks fairly harmonious (cover her dress with your hand to see).
 The edgy makeup flatters her Dramatic and Gamine essences (though a slightly lighter touch would have helped harmonize with her Natural essence).

 But even with the fuller lips, glam fashion isn’t nearly as harmonious with her face as her Dramatic Natural Gamine street style.
+The silky gathered fabric and high slit, all very Romantic elements, just don’t work with her style type.

 So, a celebrity like Kylie who’s allegedly had an extreme face transformation hasn’t substantially altered her style essences, or the makeup, hair, and outfits that most flatter her.